Where Squid 'Ika' Are Captured

 Ika squid comes in around 100 edible varieties, and is extremely popular on menus at all levels of restaurant from exclusive, expensive ryotei to the humble shokudo.
 Yari-ika spear squid, hotaru-ika firefly squid, surume-ika Japanese common squid, koika cuttlefish, and kensaki-ika swordpoint squid are among the favorites.
-Hokkaido, Aomori, Miyagi, Nagasaki, Iwate and Ishikawa Prefectures boast ika as their speciality.
+Hokkaido, Aomori, Miyagi, Nagasaki, Iwate and Ishikawa Prefectures boast ika as their specialty.

 Seasonality is always important in Japanese cuisine, but it strikes this writer that it is doubly true with squid.
 Get it when it is at its peak, or try something else!
 Surume-ika has the longest season, from March to November, while hotaru-ika and yari-ika have the shortest, being caught from May to June and December to February respectively.
 Hotaru-ika are the tiny squid often served as ika-meshi stuffed with steamed sticky rice and simmered in shoyu, dashi, sake and sugar.